krischer/instaseis/doc/server.rst

 Content-Type
     application/octet-stream

+Special Response Headers
+    ``Instaseis-Mu``: This transports the mu of the model for the given seismogram which is needed for some finite source calculations.
+Please make sure your proxy does not filter it.

 Description
     Returns the raw, correctly rotated seismograms from an Instaseis database.
     No further post-processing like STF reconvolution or resampling is